LerinRuss/WIFI_Simple_Dodger/ReadMe.md

 Actual: Not
 5)
-It seems score is not synchronized when the player hust connected into running game
+It seems score is not synchronized when the player hust connected into running game 6)
+For client the mode is random, not from the server.

 Client 1:
 Character 1 + Movement Direction + Control